Healthy Homes Assessment Papakowhai

 What We Do

-As building inspectors we take on all elements of expert home examinations.
-We’re here to make sure that you make the best decision when purchasing your next property.
+As building inspectors, we deal with all the issues associated with expert house inspects.
+We’re there to ensure that you make the best choice when it comes to purchasing your next property.

-We value your money We will conduct comprehensive examinations to make sure you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the enjoyable aspects of owning or purchasing the home.
+We are serious about your investment We conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the fun parts of owning or purchasing a house.

-We are specialised in a range of services to ensure you are completely aware of the state of any property you could be looking to purchase or sell along with other services.
+We are specialised in a range of solutions to make sure you are completely informed about the condition of any property you might be contemplating buying or selling and also other services.

-Our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into the document, you are able to actually see any problems that might be found.
-Through our comprehensive reporting it is not surprising that we receive so many clients who recommend our service to family and acquaintances.
+We have a systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in the Report, you can actually see any problems that might be discovered.
+Through our comprehensive report, it’s no wonder we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports